 1. Check Social Media

 This is one of the most common ways people reconnect, and it really works for most of them.
-Facebook and Instagram are almost universally adopted internationally, and many other platforms ask users to sign up with their legal names.
-While you might not find people if they have deactivated or they have privacy settings turned up, often a wide net on social media will turn up a profile on one platform or another.
+Facebook and Instagram are almost universally adopted internationally.
+Many other platforms ask users to sign up with their legal names.
+You might not find people if they have deactivated or advanced privacy settings.
+However, a wide net on social media will usually turn up a profile on one platform or another.

 2. Genealogy Is Your Friend